-As part of the HSC, students are required to complete an Independent research Project.
+- As part of the HSC, students are required to complete an Independent research Project.
 The focus of the Independent Research Project should be related to the course content of one or more of the following areas:

 - Individuals and Groups

-- Families and Communities
+- □ Families and Communities

 - Resource Management

-Ms Cheers in the Home Science Department.
+Ms Cheers or Mr Gale in the TAS Department.